At least one civilian was injured in alleged Turkish shelling on Edny village in Amedi district (Amadiyah) of Dohuk governorate on May 25, 2021.

 All of the sources that reported on the incident attributed the shelling to Turkish forces.

-Reports of the incident mention the village of Edny (ادني), allegedly in the vicinity of Kani Masi (كاني ماسي).
+Reports of the incident mention the village of Edny (ادني), allegedly within the Amedi district (العمادية).
 Due to limited satellite imagery and information available to Airwars, we were unable to verify the location further.
-The generic coordinates for Kani Masi are: 34.169204, 45.354309.
+The generic coordinates for Amedi are: 37.096164, 43.487674.